pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 <!-- "Ansible playbooks reference" -->

-A user should probably have a solid grasp of the standard terminology in relation to ansible:
+A user should probably have a solid grasp of the standard terminology in relation to Ansible:
 Playbook / plays
 Hosts and groups
+Inventory

-[Ansible](https://www.redhat.com/en/technologies/management/ansible/what-is-ansible) is a sophisticated IT automation tool that allows users to set up [playbooks](https://docs.ansible.com/ansible/latest/getting_started/get_started_playbook.html), which automate complex, repititive (or error-prone) setup activities.
+[Ansible](https://www.redhat.com/en/technologies/management/ansible/what-is-ansible) is a sophisticated IT automation tool that allows users to set up [playbooks](https://docs.ansible.com/ansible/latest/getting_started/get_started_playbook.html), which automate complex, repetitive (or error-prone) setup activities.
 While we won't provide a detailed tutorial on Ansible here (since the links above are excellent), there is a bit of terminology you should master before trying to use Ansible with MAAS:

 - **Modules** are binaries (or even pieces of code) that Ansible can run on a managed node.
 These modules can be grouped into named collections.
-- **Tasks** are individual operations with one or more modules; each task generally accomplishes some otherwise-human-driven function, such as "parition and format /sda".
+- **Tasks** are individual operations with one or more modules; each task generally accomplishes some otherwise-human-driven function, such as "partition and format /sda".
 - **Plays** are sequences of tasks that Ansible will execute to accomplish larger operations, e.g., "install the OS" ==> "partition and format /sda", "install binary x.7.iso", etc.
 - **Playbooks** are YAML files that run plays in a specific order; for example, "install the OS", "install MAAS", "create a region controller", "sync images", etc.